OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 2
 ### Benefits
 ### Activity
-Credentials and secrets appropriate for the target environment are added to configuration files dynamically during the deployment process, in such a way that the deployer has no need to see or handle those sensitive values.
-I.e. this should be an automated process.
+Have an automated process to add credentials and secrets appropriate for the target environment to configuration files  during the deployment process.
+This way, developers and deployers do not  see or handle those sensitive values.

-The developer should have no need to view or access those credentials or secrets, particularly from production systems, since they will be included automatically during deploy.

-The system used to store and process the secrets and credentials must be robust from a security perspective.
-Secrets should be encrypted at rest and during transport.
-Users who configure this system and the secrets it contains should be subject to the principle of least privilege.
-For example, in some cases it might be appropriate for a developer to manage the secrets pertaining to a development environment, but not a UAT or production environment.
+Make the system used to store and process the secrets and credentials robust from a security perspective.
+Encrypt secrets at rest and during transport.
+Users who configure this system and the secrets it contains are subject to the principle of least privilege.
+For example, a developer might need to manage the secrets for a development environment, but not a UAT or production environment.

 ### Maturity Questions
 #### Q 1